Discover Amsterdam

 Image from Ben van Melzen Photography

 Home to many old castles, fortified towns and ruins, the picturesque fortress stretch offers a chance to glimpse what life was like during the medieval age.
 Muiden is one of the most spectacular destinations.
 Its grand Amsterdam Castle Muiderslot, built around 1285 by Count Floris V, looms over the mouth of the picturesque River Vecht.
 With a drawbridge, five towers and preserved battlements, Muiderslot is a true medieval stronghold.
-Take a tour through the impressive knight’s hall, towers, dungeon and armory, enjoy the fantastic views from the ramparts or stroll through the beautiful herb and vegetable gardens that still retain the atmosphere of the Dutch Renaissance.
+Take a tour through the impressive knight’s hall, towers, dungeon and armoury, enjoy the fantastic views from the ramparts or stroll through the beautiful herb and vegetable gardens that retain the Dutch Renaissance atmosphere.

 Admire modernist masterworks